-All food and beverage is strictly prohibited in all clinical areas at all times.
-Clinical areas include operatories, dispensary, sterilization, clinic support lab and all radiology areas.
-CPT offices are not considered a clinical area, but food and beverages should be kept to a minimum in those offices.
+All food and beverages are strictly prohibited in all clinical areas at all times.
+Clinical areas include operatories, dispensary, SPD, clinic support lab and all radiology areas.
+PSS and IT offices, support administration offices, the design room, and rounds room are not considered a clinical area, but food and beverages should be kept to a minimum in those offices.

-Procedures to Follow During Patient Treatment 1.
+Procedures to Follow During Patient Treatment